Britain's FTSE falters as commodity stocks crumple

 Among mid-caps, oil explorer Cairn Energy dropped

-7.3 percent, hurt by a wider after-tax loss in the first half of
+8.2 percent, also hurt by a wider after-tax loss in the first

 The FTSE 100 has given up the gains it made earlier in the